jjsanchezf/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### 1.1 Data Augmentation

-From the eploration of the data can be seen that the classes as unbalanced.
-Therefore it was decided to augmentate the training data set to balance the clases to ahve a minimum of 2000 images per clases.
+From the exploration of the data can be seen that the classes as unbalanced.
+Therefore it was decided to augmentate the training data set to balance the clases to have a minimum of 2000 images per clases.

 The augmentation procedure it's done by the method `generate_Image(images,images_to_generate)` based on [this](https://github.com/govinda007/Images/blob/master/augmentation.ipynb) project.

 Up to four different transformations can be applied to an images:

-1.- Random rotation between -20 deg and 20 deg.
+1. Random rotation between -20 deg and 20 deg.
-2.- Random noise.
+2. Random noise.
-3.- Gaussian Blur with a kernel of 3.
+3. Gaussian Blur with a kernel of 3.
-4.- Warp Shifting of a random distance from -5 to 5 pixels in the X and Y direction.
+4. Warp Shifting of a random distance from -5 to 5 pixels in the X and Y direction.

-The method `generate_Image(images,images_to_generate)` recieves as input the immages of the Class to be augmented and the nomber of images to be generated and the functionality is as follows:
+The method `generate_Image(images,images_to_generate)` recieves as input the images of the Class to be augmented and the number of images to be generated, and the functionality is as follows:

-1.- The method iterates form `0` to `images_to_generate`.
+1. The method iterates form `0` to `images_to_generate`.
-2.- On each iteration a random images out of the set is chosen to be transformed.
+2. On each iteration a random images from the set is chosen to be transformed.
-3.- A random number of transformation to apply on the image is chosen between `0` and  `4` (ammount of different transformation).
+3. A random number of transformation to be apply to the image is chosen. (between `0` and  `4`, [ammount of different transformation]).
-4.- The transformations to be made are randomly choosen.
+4. The transformations to be made are randomly choosen.

 After Augmentation the class Histograms looks as follows: